Updated: February 16, 2022

 - Project your persona: As most brand standards live on the web, use this medium to project your persona.
 Engage your employees.
 Help them “live the brand” with innovative visuals and inspired storytelling that encourages excitement and compliance.

-- Organize your design with simple contents and specs: Ensure the content flows from the basics to the more complex applications in a structured format that is easy to understand and follow.
-Develop content that is easy to visualize without a lot of copy and specifications.
+- Organize your design with simple contents and specs: Develop clean and inviting content that is easy to visualize without a lot of copy and specifications.
 Show as many samples as possible.
-Keep the design clean and inviting.

 - Consider everything: It’s not just about the logo, fonts, and colors.
 Create innovative infographics and iconography to show how these elements can convey the brand.

 - Develop innovative illustrations and inspiring photography: Don’t fall into the stock photography and/or illustration trap; if budget is limited, develop an innovative way to use stock with graphics you own.

 - Use appropriate media: Use what works best for your target audience globally.
 Make the standards easy to access, understand, and download.
 The easier everything is to access and use, the better compliance you will have.